matheusf31/goyaz-barber-backend-2/README.md

 Why does this app have '2' in its name?

 Because I have [another version of this project](https://github.com/matheusf31/goyaz-barber-backend), written with <b>Javascript</b>.
-And I haven't finished it yet, and I decided to rewrite the entire project using Typecript.
+I didn't finish it and decided to rewrite using Typescript.

 ---